Gotchfutchian/ADOFAI-Mod-Installation-Guide/README.md

 Thanks to:
 - [PizzaLovers007](https://github.com/PizzaLovers007) for helping English translations!
 - [Gotchfutchian](https://github.com/Gotchfutchian) for adding all the Linux related contents.

+##If you are having issues, join the ADOFAI.gg discord server and ping Gotchfutchian#2128 for assistance

 ### Where to seek for help